Opticon.Csp2Net

 // Handle new connection

-// Read all barcodes from the device and store them in a list
+// Read all barcodes from the device AND correct time stamps based on device and system time

 foreach (var barcode in barcodes)